 The place was shut down for good in August 1978, just a few months after the approval of the Basaglia Law.

-Venice islands > San Lazzaro degli Armeni
+Off the beaten path Venice > San Lazzaro degli Armeni island

-Ferry #20 from San Zaccaria
+How to the to San Lazzaro degli Armeni?
+Take the Ferry #20 from San Zaccaria

 After visiting the Insane Asylum Museum, I took the ferry number 20 again to the next stop: the island of San Lazzaro degli Armeni.